HumanCellAtlas/dcp-cli/docs/OpenAPIExamples.rst

 .. note::
     "bundle_fqid": "fff807ba-bc98-4247-a560-49fb90c9675c.2019-08-01T200147.111027Z"

-    Before the dot (.) is the UUID, a string that defines the unique bundle, and the version follows.
+    Before the dot (.) is the UUID, a string that defines the unique bundle;
+    after the dot is the version number.

 Example output:
 ::
     {
         ...
     },
     {
       "bundle_fqid": "fff807ba-bc98-4247-a560-49fb90c9675c.2019-08-01T200147.111027Z",